Mr. Nussbaum

 Playing with words is a great way to practice skills for reading.
 This list has some ideas for hands on games to play.

-Find more links to word games at Wakelet, online games at Symbaloo, and hands-on games at ABCs of games for reading.
+Find more hands-on games at ABCs of games for reading.

 Catch the Pitch: spelling the final /ch/ sound